Rules

 Key Rules Variants

-Open vs Closed Mafia
+Open vs Closed Werewolf

-Role Reveal on Death
+Role Reveal on Elimination

 Last Words